Mercer Raceway Park

 Mercer Raceway Park is a 3/8 mi dirt oval located in Findley Township, Mercer County, just outside the northeast borough limits of Mercer, Pennsylvania.
 It is currently owned by Ed and Earl Michaels.
 In 2018 the speedway has played host to a few events.
 The remaining event will be the 19th Annual Little Guys Nationals, October 5th and 6th.

 Today, Mercer Raceway Park is one of the region's top dirt tracks running Saturday nights beginning late March and continuing into early October.
 Regular racing divisions included the 410 Sprints, 358 Modifieds, Outlaw Sprint Warriors, Mod Lites, Stock Cars and Mini Stocks.
 Touring series that visit the track include the: UFO Late Models, Auto Racers for Kids Charities, All Star Sprint Circuit of Champions, All-American Sprint Nationals Pulling, BRP Modified Tour, and ARDC Sprint Midgets.

 Purchase and Management

+Michelle and Earl Michaels Purchased the track from Edward Michaels in 2026.
+Edward Michaels purchased the track from Bill Altman in 2018.

-Bill Altman is the owner of the track, having purchased it from longtime owner and promoter Vicki Emig on April 30, 2010.
+Bill Altman was the owner of the track, having purchased it from longtime owner and promoter Vicki Emig on April 30, 2010.
 Emig owned and operated the facility from 1999 through the start of 2010.
 Upon purchasing the track, Altman immediately increased the Sprint Car purse by over $1,000 to support the division.